sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/snowflake.rst

 Snowflake Connection
 =======

-Sparkflows provides the capability to create Snowflake Connection and use the connection to access various resources.
+Sparkflows provides the capability to create "Snowflake Connection" and use the connection to access various resources.

 Connections can be created at various levels:

-* Global : Everyone has access to these connections
+* Global  : Everyone has access to these connections.
-* Group : Users belonging to a group will only have access to these connections
+* Group   : Users belonging to a group will only have access to these connections.
-* Project : The owner of the project and the groups with which the project has been shared with have access to these connections
+* Project : The owner of the project and the groups with which the project has been shared with have access to these connections.

-Below are steps on how to create Snowflake Connection:
+Below are the steps required to create "Snowflake Connection":

-1. Login to Sparkflows WEB Server Url
+1. Login to Sparkflows web server URL.

-  It can be created by the Administrator under ''Administration/Global Connections''.
+  It can be created by the administrator under ''Administration/Global Connections''.
 These connections are available for everyone to use.

    .. list-table::